KlusterKite/KlusterKite/KlusterKite.Web/Readme.md

 # KlusterKite.Web
 A bundle of generic actors and other abstractions to publish Web API (both REST and GraphQL).
-Also provides authentication and authorization for external applications.
+Also, provides authentication and authorization for external applications.

-## Publishing API for client applications and Web
+## Publishing API for client applications and The Web

 We have an interesting problem.
-From the one hand we want flexible, fault-tolerant application cluster where nodes are going up and down, upgrading, changing there roles and e.t.c.
-From the other we have client applications that need fixed API access points with well known addresses.
+From the one hand, we want flexible, fault-tolerant application cluster where nodes are going up and down, upgrading, changing their roles and e.t.c.
+From the other, we have client applications that need to be configured for API access points with well-known addresses.

 How this problem is solved in **KlusterKite**:
 ![service run](./Docs/Network.png "Web network")

-For example we have some API nodes that publishes their part of an API, some content or else.
-They can go up and down in any moment, get new API, remove old and e.t.c.
+For example, we have some API nodes that publishes their part of an API, some content or else.
+They can go up and down at any moment, get new API, remove old and e.t.c.

-Then we need several nodes, that have fixed addresses and doesn't need frequent update.
+Then we need several nodes, that have fixed addresses and doesn't need a frequent update.
 They are aware of cluster state, the API nodes and the API itself.
 They will distribute requests to the API node.
 We call them `Publisher nodes`

 And an entry point.
 This can be a CDN like CloudFlare, some hosting provider solution or else.
 All we need is reliability, ability to work as NLB and fault tolerance.
 It should proxy all requests to the list of fixed `Publisher nodes` nodes.